SCEDC/chkcwb/README.md

 # chkcwb

+chkcwb is a tool to check for data availability in CWB, typically near real time.

-chkcwb.py is a wrapper script around CWBQuery.jar.
+It is consists of chkcwb.py, which is a wrapper script around CWBQuery.jar.
 It's written in python2.x. chkcwb is a shell script wrapper around chkcwb.py created for ease of use.

 chkcwb.py uses a config file named chkcwb.cfg.
 This config file must be present at the same location as the python script.